ahtaarra/ahtaarra.github.io/content/posts/post3.md

 The market for Webcams has seemingly always been flooded with poor quality cameras and some offerings with video qualities that simply do not justify the price tag.
 Recently, I bought a Logitech Brio 300 only to be disappointed with the camera output which I later learned was only 2MP but cost me GBP 56 with a 20% student discount.
 I have since requested a return.

 Now let us return to my original point.
-By promoting the use of phone camera as computer inputs and thus taking it mainstream (since the technology and the use case has existed for years now – I remember using it several years back), they are raising the bar.
+By promoting the use of phone camera as computer inputs and thus taking it mainstream (since the technology and the use case has existed for years now – I remember using it several years back), they are raising the bar for everyone in the industry.

-I hope webcam manufacturers take this seriously and consider making more compelling products instead of just relying on the new post-COVID reality to sell those.
+I hope webcam (and laptop) manufacturers take this seriously and consider making more compelling products instead of just relying on the new post-COVID reality to sell those.